 And there was much rejoicing

 Last week started on a high with reactions to the remarkably successful and relatively peaceful Iraqi elections lighting up the blogosphere.
-Iraq the Model, standard-bearer for the nascent Iraqi blogosophere, summed up the triumphant mood:
+Iraq the Model, standard-bearer for the nascent Iraqi blogosophere, up the triumphant mood:

 How can I describe it!?
 Take my eyes and look through them my friends, you have supported the day of Iraq’s freedom and today, Iraqis have proven that they’re not going to disappoint their country or their friends…Could any model match this one!?
 Could any bravery match the Iraqis’!?
 Let the remaining tyrants of the world learn the lesson from this day.